a-choi/fetch-challenge-points-service/README.md

     - "_payer's points_" `==` points one payer owes to one user
     - "_payer's points_" `!=` sum of points one payer owes to all their users
     - Spending points `!=` new transaction

 2) Points can only be whole numbers (`long`/`int`)

+3) API base path is `/points/user/{userId}`
+   - `userId` is optional, when not provided will use a default user
+   - See `src/main/resources/schema.sql` and `src/main/resources/data.sql` for schema and pre-loaded test data, respectively

+5) Bad Requests
+   - References to payers/users that do not exist
+      - There are *3* `payers` and *6* `users` in the database upon initialization
+         - (see `src/main/resources/data.sql`)
+         - Unless modified from the database console (see above), any request referring to non-existent `payers` or `users` will result in a bad request
+   - Transaction amounts _**cannot**_ be `null`
+   - Cannot spend negative points
+---

+Side note, if using Maven/JDK locally, you can run `mvn clean verify` and navigate to `target/site/index.html` to view a test report